SuryanshGarg12/Prosperity-3/README.md

 ---

-### RAINFOREST_RESIN

-This strategy was mostly reused from Round 1, using the rolling mid-price method to estimate fair value.
-We made minor refinements to quoting behavior and position soft-limits to keep it more stable during periods of higher volatility.

----

 ### KELP

-KELP’s strategy was also carried over with minimal changes.
-It continued to use a filtered fair-value approach that avoided trading against large, potentially adverse orders.
+KELP’s strategy was carried over with minimal changes.
 The beta parameter and book filters were tuned slightly to perform better in the updated environment.

 ---

 ### PICNIC_BASKET1 & PICNIC_BASKET2 – Basket Arbitrage with Hedging

 New to this round were two basket products made of underlying components like CROISSANTS, JAMS, and DJEMBES.
-We implemented a **basket arbitrage strategy**: calculating the fair value of the basket using its components, comparing it with the market price, and trading when the mispricing crossed a dynamic threshold.
+We implemented a **arbitrage strategy**: calculating the fair value of the basket using its components, comparing it with the market price, and trading when the mispricing crossed a dynamic threshold.
 Basket orders were always **hedged** using component legs to reduce directional risk.

 ---

 ### SQUID_INK

-We kept the SQUID_INK structure from Round 1 but simplified it for speed.
-It now used a basic reversion model based on filtered mid-prices and included liquidity-aware quoting.
+We changed the logic from round-1, It now used a basic reversion model based on filtered mid-prices and included liquidity-aware quoting.
 Entry thresholds and order filters were refined to better handle spiky price moves common in this asset.

 ---